TRICARE 101: Military Health Benefits Basics in Five Minutes or Less

 TRICARE enrollment: Important information before getting started

 There is a lot to know about the military health care program before you decide which plan is best for you and your family.
-In 2018, for the first time, TRICARE implemented an open season beginning for 2019 benefits.
+TRICARE has implemented an open season for enrolling in its healthcare plans.
 Here are important items to know.

 - TRICARE open enrollment dates run from the second week of November to the second week of December, and it is your only chance to change or update your TRICARE plan outside of a qualifying life event like PCS orders, births and deaths, and marriage and divorces.

 - You or your service member sponsor will need to register the family in the Defense Enrollment Eligibility Reporting System, or DEERS.
 You should ensure your contact information remains current year round.

 - The TRICARE beneficiary group, Group A or B, determines things like enrollment fees and out-of-pocket costs.